-6.7.8 Performance with Layer0 pixel detectors
+6.7.7 Performance with Layer0 pixel detectors

-A Layer0 solution based on a high granularity silicon pixel sensor, e.g. $50 \times 50~\mu\text{m}^2$ cell, is considered for a possible upgrade of the baseline striplets solution.
-The different Layer0 technology options are described in Sec. ?? and are based on hybrid pixels, deep N-well CMOS monolithic sensors and monolothic pixels with CMOS quadruple well.
-All the different solutions adopt a digital sparsified readout with the area of the pixel cell of about $2500-3000~\mu\text{m}^2$ .
-The shape of the pixel can be optimized in such a way to reduce the sensor pitch in the z direction and improving the relative hit resolution while keeping the pixel area constant.
+A Layer0 technology based on a high granularity silicon pixel sensor, e.g. with $50 \times 50~\mu\text{m}^2$ cell, is considered for an upgrade of the baseline striplets solution.
+The different Layer0 technology options are described Sec.
+6.12 and are based on hybrid pixels, deep N-well CMOS monolithic sensors and monolothic pixels with CMOS quadruple well.
+All these solutions adopt a digital sparsified readout with the area of the pixel cell of about $2500-3000~\mu\text{m}^2$.
+The shape of the pixel can be optimized in such a way to reduce the sensor pitch in the z direction and to improve the relative hit resolution while keeping the pixel area constant.

-As we have discussed in Sec.
-6.7.3, the determination of the decay vertex position is driven by the performance of the Layer0.
-The advantage of the Layer0 pixel solution is that it guarantees good detector performances also in presence of relatively high background.
-The detector occupancy, defined as the probability of having a noise hit in the sensitive time window, is about two order of magnitudes lower with respect to the striplets case, taking into account for the different detector granularity and resolution on the time of arrival of the hits.
-Occupancies at the level of $10^{-4}$ in a Layer0 pixel detector would correspond to occupancies of $10^{-2}$ with the striplets solution, which are about the highest achievable values in the Layer0 striplets at SuperB.
-Therefore, the effect of the the background hits on the determination of the decay vertex and track impact parameters can be safely assumed to be negligible at SuperB with a Layer0 pixel solution.
+As already discussed in Sec.
+6.7.3, the determination of the decay vertex position is driven by the performance of Layer0.
+The advantage of the Layer0 pixel solution is to guarantee good detector performance also in presence of relatively high background.
+The detector occupancy, defined as the probability of having a noise hit in the sensitive time window, is about two orders of magnitude lower with respect to the striplets case, taking into account the different detector granularity and resolution on the time of arrival of the hits.
+Occupancies at the level of $10^{-4} - 10^{-3}$ in a Layer0 pixel detector would correspond to occupancies of $10^{-2} - 10^{-1}$ with the striplets solution, which are about the highest achievable values in the Layer0 striplets at SuperB.
+Therefore, the impact of the the background hits on the determination of the decay vertex and of the track impact parameters can be safely assumed to be safely as the safely assumed to be safely as the s material budget $(x/X_0 = 0.1 - 1.0\%)$, in case of nominal background and $\times 5$ the nominal background.
+The dashed line represents the reference value obtained in BABAR.
+Material budget in the range $x/X_0 = 0.35 - 0.50\%$ $(x/X_0 = 0.55 - 0.85\%)$ is achievable for a Layer0 pixel solution based on CMOS monolithic active pixel sensors (hybrid pixels) depending on the results of the ongoing R&D activities.
+The S sensitivity is very similar to the one obtained in BABAR.
+The maximal difference is about 6% (10%) in the worst case considered (including 5 times the nominal background).